 - Wool only represents 1.3% of the global fibre supply and is a very sustainable garment material

-- Sustainability goes hand in hand with ethics.
+- Sustainability goes hand in hand with ethics and responsible employment.
 Caring for the environment means nothing if you exploit your workers.

 Now you’ve seen a few examples of greenwashing and the consequences they’ve had, let’s take a look at some products that are currently treading the line of being greenwashed.